 No wonder that few people know exactly what to do in this overwhelming situation!

 So, what you do—and don’t do—in the minutes following an accident, can damage your physical and financial recovery in the coming weeks and months afterward.
 In some situations, you are helpless after a crash because of severe injuries.
 Many people, however, are aware enough to have the ability to protect their interests—and they need to do just that!

 No matter what happens in the wake of an accident, you should still always learn about your legal rights as a victim.
-If you have suffered injuries in a car accident in the Houston area, or anywhere in Texas, call our attorneys and legal professionals at Stewart J. Guss, Attorney at Law, as soon as possible.
+If you have suffered injuries in a car accident in the Houston area, or anywhere in Texas, call our attorneys and legal professionals at Stewart J. Guss, Injury Accident Lawyers, as soon as possible.
 Our legal team has helped thousands of car accident victims financially recover from their injuries and losses.
 We have decades of experience, and our consultations are FREE, so call us right now at 1-800-898-4877 or to discuss your case today.